 In a country torn apart

-By years of refusing the other
+By years of refusing to share

-By exploding airplanes
+By exploding social contract

 And imploding rage

-More families grieving
+More families lost, grieving

 Asking desperate questions